apacheignite/documentation/sql/geospatial-queries.md

   ]
 }
 [/block]
-Add this repository and the Maven dependency below to make sure that the geospatial library is included into your application:
+Add this repository and the Maven dependency below to your pom.xml file to make sure that the geospatial library is included into your application:
 [block:code]
 {
   "codes": [